oerc-music/meld/README.md

 MELD Web Services
 -----------------
-Starting from MELD 2.0, we recommend the use of a Solid Pods for managing sessions and storing annotations.
+Starting from MELD 2.0, we recommend the use of Solid Pods for managing sessions and storing annotations.
 Any Solid Pod provider should be compatible with MELD; the MELD team recommend [node-solid-server](https://github.com/solid/node-solid-server) for local deployments.
 See [music-scholars-annotator](https://trompamusic.github.io/music-scholars-annotator/) for an example MELD app which uses Solid Pods.

 Apps conceived prior to MELD 2.0 may still be using a bespoke partial implementation of LDP provided directly by meld-web-services.
 This reference implementation of the MELD 1.0 annotation and session web services is available at [oerc-music/meld-web-services](https://github.com/oerc-music/meld-web-services).
 To install: